 I look up at the balcony.
 We’re not alone.
 The girls have arrived in time for our last song.

 Our twenty fans clap and try to generate enough energy for an encore.
 Most of the crowd is just getting settled, talking and ignoring our teenage cover band.
 Knowing we hadn’t earned an encore, we just stay on stage and play ‘Ziggy Played Guitar.”

 “Thanks Rahar’s and thanks Northampton.
 We enjoyed playing for you,” David tells the crowd.
 “Wait around for the next bands.
 You’ll like ‘em.
 And for the late night crowd, stick around.
 We may have a surprise for y’all.”

 We run off stage, cradling our instruments.
 Jack is possessive of his Moog.
 David is pleased with his Bowie impersonation.
-We’re less happy, wishing we were through with the cover band stage.
+We’re less happy, wishing we were done with the cover band stage.
 He agrees to watch the guitars and Moog in the band room, greeting the next band with his impressions of how the crowd loved him.
 We tell him we are going up in the balcony with Trudie, Joan and the parents.

 I stop to talk with Joey by the bar.